decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 All entities have collisions disabled by default.
 Depending on the type of entity, collisions are enabled as follows:

-* For most entities, including *primitives* (boxes, spheres, etc), planes and base entities, you enable collisions by setting the `ignoreCollisions` component to `false`.
+* For most entities, including *primitives* (boxes, spheres, etc), planes and base entities, you enable collisions by setting the `withCollisions` component to `true`.
 * To enable collisions in *glTF models*, you can either:

   *   Edit them in an external tool like Blender to include a *collission mesh*.
-  *   Overlay an invisible entity with the `ignoreCollisions` component set to `true`.
+  *   Overlay an invisible entity with the `withCollisions` component set to `true`.

 A *collision mesh* is a set of planes or geometric shapes that define which parts of the model are collided with.
 This allows for much greater control and is a lot less demanding on the system, as the collision mesh is usually a lot simpler (with less vertices) than the original model.